Graklinghunter/Hovertext-Css/README.md

 # Hovertext-Css
 Custom CSS for use with Sidebery 5.
 This maximizes vertical real-estate in your browser by migrating the tabs to a dynamic sidebar and hiding everything else that normally sits above the URL bar.
 It also capitalizes on Sidebery's flexibility to create a more robust browsing experience by allowing you to organize your tabs into categorized panels.

+UPDATE: After Firefox changes in recent versions up to/including Firefox 132, as well as newer versions of Sidebery v5, some features in the original CSS I wrote broke.
+I've uploaded changes today (2024/11/1) to bring it back as close to proper functionality as I know how.
+The most noticeable change compared to the original (what's represented in images below) is that the Window Control buttons (close/minimize/maximize) are no longer moved down into the URL bar, and the Titlebar (File/Edit/etc) is simply hidden by default rather than completely disabled.
+In this new version, simply press the ALT key to show the titlebar and window controls.

 Sample image:
 ![alt text](https://i.imgur.com/VcuTwih.png)